Orthopedic cast: Washable casts

 There are some washable casts like FlexiOH which provide good ventilation and maintain good skin hygiene.
 With this cast, patients are able to bathe and go out in the rain.
-These type of cast has advantages that deliver patient a better treatment than conventional cast like plaster of Paris or Fiberglass.
-They are the next generation orthopedic immobilization photo-curing specialty-resin technology that enables waterproof, washable, lightweight, strong and comfortable way of recovering from fractures.
+These types of casts have advantages that deliver patients a better treatment than conventional casts made of plaster of Paris or Fiberglass.
+They are the next generation of orthopedic immobilization photo-curing specialty-resin technology that enables a waterproof, washable, lightweight, strong and comfortable way of recovering from fractures.